 This course emphasizes the Christian coach’s need for a strong personal faith foundation and clarity about his/her own values.
 Having said that and acknowledging the context-rich environment for the coaching relationship, the coach’s role remains as supporting, not directing or advising, coachees who are seeking a deeper faith or are facing spiritual challenges.
 Students will examine faith development content and process through both the lenses of coach and coachee and will experience and use ‘life maps,” spiritual disciplines, reflective inquiries and other tools during the coaching process.

-Please Note: This course is only offered once a year.
+Frequency: This course is offered once a year.

 Faith Coaching: A Conversational Approach to Helping Others Move Forward in Faith by Chad Hall, Bill Copper, and Kathryn McElveen